 - Use meaningful keywords that speak directly to your value.
 “Senior sales executive with 15 years of experience” is kind of flat.
 “Award-winning sales executive specializing in B2B business development” gives me a little more context around what makes you great, and where you specialize.

 Your headline, whether on your LinkedIn profile, your email communications, or your website, is a key marketing tool that often gets overlooked.
-So utilize this prime real estate to its maximum advantage.
-It’s the very first piece of information people will come in contact with about you, so treat it like you would a first impression upon meeting someone: what information would be most relevant to your audience to know, and what ideas about you will they be left with once they leave?
+Utilize this prime real estate to its maximum advantage.
+It’s the very first piece of information people will come in contact with about you, so treat it like you would the first impression upon meeting someone: what information would be most relevant to your audience to know, and what ideas about you will they be left with once they leave?